PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 .. code-block:: Lua

-    -- This is the preferred approach to modify policy decisions -- Dont ever block my own domain and IPs
+    -- This is the preferred approach to modify policy decisions.
+    -- Dont ever block my own domain and IPs.
-    -- To make the policy engine ignore a hit instead, return true function policyEventFilter(event)
+    -- To make the policy engine ignore a hit instead, return true. function policyEventFilter(event)
       if event.qname:equal("example.com") then
         -- replace the decision with a custom CNAME